Poplar

 Frequently asked questions

-- Is Poplar (cottonwood) — PRAIRIE GOLD® good for the Colorado Front Range?
+- Is Poplar good for the Colorado Front Range?

-- Yes.
-Poplar (cottonwood) — PRAIRIE GOLD® is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Poplar is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 30–40 ft tall and 15–25 ft wide.